-Eukaryotic initiation is a complex process that involves at least 11 initiation factors (abbreviated as eIFn; e for eukaryotic), including the Met-tRNAi^{Met} (initiator tRNA) that delivers a methionine that is never formylated in eukaryotes (as it is in the case of prokaryotes).
-Eukaryotic mRNAs also lack the Shine-Dalgarno sequence that is present in prokaryotic mRNAs, but nearly all eukaryotic mRNAs have the m7G cap described above.
-Furthermore, they are almost always monocistronic, that is, they contain the genetic information for a single protein only, so that they initiate translation at their leading AUG.
-The AUG is embedded in the consensus sequence GCCRCCAUGG, known as the Kozak sequence (R denotes one of the purines adenine or guanine).
-Initiation factor eIF4E binds the cap by intercalating between two tryptophan residues.
-In addition, eIF4G interacts with the poly(A)-binding protein bound to the mRNA's poly(A) tail, circularizing the mRNA.
-Additional initiation factors subsequently bind to the eIF4F-mRNA complex.
+Eukaryotic initiation is a complex process that involves at least 11 initiation factors (abbreviated as eIFn; e for eukaryotic), including the Met-tRNAiMet (initiator tRNA) that delivers a methionine that is never formylated in eukaryotes (as it is in the case of prokaryotes).
+Eukaryotic mRNAs also lack the Shine-Dalgarno sequence that is present in prokaryotic mRNAs, but nearly all eukaryotic mRNAs have the mG cap described above.
+Furthermore, they are almost always monocistronic, that is, they

-Fig. 1.19 Subcellular localization of transcription, RNA processing, and translation in a eukaryotic cell.
+Figure 1.19 Subcellular localization of transcription, RNA processing, and translation in a eukaryotic cell.
 RNAs are transcribed and processed in the nucleus.
 After their export to the cytoplasm, ribosomes translate the genetic information into proteins.